OUR commitments to You

 Financial Accountability

-The primary purpose of the RBS Caledonian Challenge is to raise funds to strengthen the UK's most isolated communities.
+The primary purpose of the Caledonian Challenge is to raise funds to support the important work of the Scottish Community Foundation, a registered Scottish charity.

 All forms of fundraising involve a cost.
-The charity sector measures the financial performance of fundraising activities in terms of return on investment, ie the number of pounds generated for each pound a charity invests in the activity.
-The cost-effectiveness of fundraising challenges of this nature varies from event to event and from year to year.
-The generally accepted standard for an event of this nature is a return on investment of between £2 and £4.
-We are striving to achieve a return in the upper half of this range.
+The charity sector measures the financial performance of fundraising activities in terms of cost-effectiveness (i.e. the relative amount raised for each pound spent).
+The cost-effectiveness of fundraising events of this nature varies from event to event and from year to year.
+The generally accepted standard for an event of this kind is between 200% and 400%.

-The Scottish Community Foundation invests in the RBS Caledonian Challenge through a management fee paid to its wholly owned trading subsidiary, SCF (Events) Ltd.
+The Scottish Community Foundation invests in the Caledonian Challenge through a management fee paid to its wholly owned trading subsidiary, SCF Events Ltd, a registered Scottish company.

-The management fee forms the balance of the event's organisational costs not met from Participants' entry fees, corporate sponsorship and other income streams.
+The management fee forms the balance of the event's organisational costs not met from Participants' entry fees, corporate sponsorship and other sources of funding.

-Thanks to the participation and enterprise of the event's many participants, the generosity of their supporters and the enlightened backing by employers and other company sponsors, the management fee is kept to a minimum.
+Thanks to the participation of the event's many participants, the generosity of their supporters and the enlightened backing by company sponsors, the management fee is kept to a minimum.
+As a result, the charity's actual return on the funds it invests in the event is significantly higher than the cost-effectiveness ratios quoted above.

 SCF (Events) Ltd is managed as a not-for-profit company.
-As a recently formed company, it aims to gradually generate a modest surplus over the next few years in order to build a reasonable level of operating reserves.
+As a recently formed company, it will generate a modest surplus for the next few years in order to gradually build a reasonable level of operating reserves.
 The company is wholly owned by the Foundation and no Director receives a share in the profits.
 The company's annual report & accounts are available from Companies House.

 Environmental Sustainability

-The RBS Caledonian Challenge offers an unparalleled opportunity to experience the most spectacular views of Scottish Highlands.
+The Caledonian Challenge offers an unparalleled opportunity to experience the most spectacular views of Scottish highlands.
 We acknowledge our responsibility to contribute to the conservation of this distinctive and beautiful landscape.

 We manage the event to enable many people who may not have visited the area before to enjoy its stunning views by providing a structured framework which helps minimise their impact.
-We promote and follow the Scottish Countryside Outdoor Access Code and make a copy available to our Participants.
+We follow the Scottish Countryside Outdoor Access Code and issue a copy to our Participants.

 The event follows the West Highland Way, and the Great Glen Ways, two national long-distance footpaths which have been developed and are managed to support large numbers of walkers.
-We liaise with the local management teams and make a contribution to the maintenance and the development of these great long-distance footpaths.
+We liaise with the local management groups and where appropriate make a contribution to the maintenance and the development of these footpaths.